sudheerj/javascript-interview-questions/README.md

 121. ### How do you validate an email in javascript

      You can validate an email in javascript using regular expressions.
-It is recommended to do validations on the server side instead client side.
+It is recommended to do validations on the server side instead of the client side.
 Because the javascript can be disabled on the client side.

      ```javascript
      function validateEmail(email) {